AI Frameworks & Agent Orchestration - LangGraph

 Scope determines timeline.
 A focused engagement on a single agent workflow with clear requirements - one graph, one checkpointer, LangSmith instrumentation - can reach a production-ready state in a few weeks.
 Multi-agent systems with complex subgraph coordination or deep integrations into existing data infrastructure take longer.
 We scope honestly before we start so you are not surprised mid-engagement.

-Tell us your two biggest bottlenecks and we'll send back a custom LangGraph implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your LangGraph AI Opportunity Assessment - by email, no call required.

 Free and personalized.
 We never share your data.